Interested? General information follows. MS in Robotics students, please see below.

 Certain issues including but not limited to the psychological impacts of robots on humans and ethics in robotics are important components of human-robot interaction; however, students interested in pursuing research in such areas are likely to find other groups better suited to their interest.

 Also, while we do a fair amount of research in robot vision, we are primarily a robotics group.
-Students who I work with have a passion for robots, field robots in particular, and real-time computing and robot development.
+Students I work with have a passion for robots, field robots in particular, and real-time computing and robot development.
 Students are expected to contribute to the advancement of robotics.
 Our research problems start as a concept and end up as implemented, working algorithms running onboard physical robots in realistic environments.
-If you are mainly interested in computer vision and deep learning, we probably are not the best fit for you.
+If you are mainly interested in computer vision, deep learning, language, or other areas but not so keen on robotics, I'm afraid we almost certainly are not the best fit for you.